Sermo

-Sermo is an online community exclusively for verified healthcare professionals.
+Sermo is an online community exclusively for verified health care professionals.
 As of 2024, the platform claims to support over 1.5 million members from more than 150 countries.
 This includes general practitioners, specialists, residents, and advanced practice providers — as well as hundreds of additional healthcare roles ranging from subspecialist physicians and specialist nurses to pharmacists, lab technicians, and administrative decision-makers.

 Members engage in anonymous peer consultations, collaborative medical crowdsourcing, participation in paid surveys, and access to exclusive clinical and non-clinical content.
 Sermo is widely used by physicians to earn supplemental income, share complex cases, and access real-world insights from colleagues across specialties and geographies.

 According to a 2025 episode of 'The PA Is In' podcast, many APP members actively leverage these paid surveys, earning significant supplementary income on the platform.
 Members also access exclusive clinical and non-clinical content, sharing complex cases and real-world insights with colleagues across specialties and geographies.

 The platform has also been cited in academic research and industry studies for its role in surfacing physician sentiment on healthcare trends, medical policies, and emerging clinical issues.]